 not as many organizational pockets as I would prefer

 top lid does remove but does not convert to a day pack

 This is another item that is really split into 2 categories: car camping and backpacking.
 A car camping bag will typically be made out of synthetic materials and be much heavier.
 A backpacking sleeping bag will most likely be filled with down feathers and be light and compressible for better "packability".
 For any sleeping bag, I suggest you stay around the 35-degree mark or lower, so you can use the bag in varying degrees of weather.

-Cons: -only 600 down fill ( meaning not as much "loft" as higher-end bags but hasn't hindered performance for me)
+only 600 down fill ( meaning not as much "loft" as higher-end bags but hasn't hindered performance for me)

 While my low-cost options are still being used to this day, I'm so glad I put in the weeks of research to buy some of the best camping gear on the market.
-Now that I've used them on many trips, and in many different conditions, I gladly stand by my decisions.
+Now that I've used them on many trips, and in many different conditions, I gladly stand by my decision to upgrade.
 While these choices might not work for everyone's situation, I think this is a good starting point for brands and costs to get you started on your camping journey.